VIKAS9793/KrishiSahayak_Gemma/README.md

 The project's primary goal is to deliver a 100% offline, reliable, and user-friendly Android application that can run on low-resource smartphones (≤ 2GB RAM).

+## 🎯 Project Components

+This project consists of two main components, each with a distinct purpose:

+1. **🌐 Web Demo (The AI Playground):** A live, interactive Gradio application that serves as a development tool and a direct interface to our AI model.
+It's perfect for developers, judges, and anyone wanting to quickly test the core AI capabilities.
+2. **📱 Android App (The Field Solution):** The primary, end-user product.
+This is a 100% offline-first application designed for low-resource devices to ensure it's accessible and reliable for farmers in remote areas.

 ## 🏗️ Architecture

 The project follows a strategic two-track approach to balance rapid prototyping with production readiness.